 I later became a member of ICON - the Institute of Conservation, becoming qualified to carry out work for the Museums Service.

-In 2013 I moved my workshop from Huntingdon to the Cotswolds, enjoying the beautiful countryside here and keeping busy restoring and trading in classic watches and marine chronometers.
+In 2013 I moved my workshop to the Cotswolds, enjoying the beautiful countryside here and keeping busy restoring and trading in classic watches and marine chronometers.

 Some years ago I was commissioned to write a book on the history of the marine chronometer, which currently in its second reprint (see chronometer page) and am at present working on a book on watches aimed at the general reader who is interested in both the history and development of the watch.